wwwaylon/wwwaylon.github.io/Torch.md

 subtitle: Keegan follow-up.
 ---

-It was great talking with you today.
+Hey Keegan, it was great talking with you today.

-I wanted to follow-up with an interesting applied statistics problem that I have worked on where I had limited knowledge of the substantive area.
-This example highlights how I think about and approach statistics.
+I wanted to follow-up with an interesting applied statistics problem that I have worked on where I had limited to no knowledge of the substantive area.
+This example highlights how I think about and approach statistics and illustrates some of the points we discussed.

 A few years ago I worked as a quantitative methodologist for a large research center focused on how children develop and learn.
 One of the main ideas of this group was to translate social and developmental psychology theory into effective interventions to enhance social and academic outcomes.